 Montreal Doubles Down on Pedestrian-Only Streets for the Next Three Summers

-The city yesterday announced that 10 streets will be closed to cars this summer, including sections of Mont-Royal Avenue, Wellington Street, and St-Denis Street, among others.
-With Masson Street, St-Laurent Boulevard, and Crescent Street no longer on the list, the city is committing to three less pedestrian-only streets than last year.
-In the past, pedestrianization has been largely embraced by restaurant owners pleased with the added flexibility it brings to outdoor dining set-ups, though some have also pushed back against efforts due to the loss of parking spaces and difficulties posed for deliveries.
+The city yesterday announced that 10 streets would be closed to cars this summer, including sections of Mont-Royal Avenue, Wellington Street, and St-Denis Street, among others.
+With Masson Street, St-Laurent Boulevard, and Crescent Street no longer on the list, the city is committing to three fewer pedestrian-only streets than last year.
+In the past, pedestrianization has been largely embraced by restaurant owners pleased with its added flexibility for outdoor dining set-ups.
+However, some have also pushed back against efforts due to the loss of parking spaces and difficulties posed by deliveries.